stableneo/pISSStream/README.md

 Not the epitome of good coding practices since this was my first Swift & macOS app ever, may break in exciting ways at the slightest excuse.

-- doesn't tell you if the signal is lost
 - shrugs at stale data
 - doesn't bother with error handling